 I am currently training for my first full marathon in October.
 I completed a half marathon this past Sunday, but I am unsure how much I should be eating and which foods I should introduce into my diet as I move into more and more intense long runs?
 I weigh 127 pounds, stand 5 feet 3 inches tall and am healthy, although a picky eater.
-Typically, I eat an English muffin with a tablespoon of peanut butter for a pre-workout breakfast, a chocolate chunk protein bar and grapes post-workout.
-For lunch, I eat strawberry yogurt, hummus and pretzels, string cheese stick, cashew cookie and a green pepper.
-For a snack, I might have a rice cake with peanut butter, or fruit.
-For dinner I usually have a bowl of rice, chicken and a salad.
+Typically, I eat an English muffin with a tablespoon of peanut butter for a pre-workout breakfast, a chocolate chunk protein bar, and grapes post-workout.
+For lunch, I eat strawberry yogurt, hummus and pretzels, string cheese stick, cashew cookie, and a dash of green pepper.
+For a snack, I might have a rice cake with peanut butter or fruit.
+For dinner, I usually have a bowl of rice, chicken and a salad.
 All this washed down with 80 ounces of water throughout the day!
 That is about 1,500 daily calories during the week.
 On my long-run days, I do eat more, usually at least 2,000 calories along with what I ingest during my long run.
-I am unsure if there is a meal plan for me to look at to get an idea what improved nutrition for me might be.
+I am unsure if there is a meal plan for me to look at to get an idea of what improved nutrition for me might be.

-I try to avoid posing as a food expert, because I do not have an RD (for Registered Dietitian) behind my name.
+I try to avoid posing as a food expert because I do not have an RD (for Registered Dietitian) behind my name.
 My immediate reaction is that you need to consult one.
-It is my continuing opinion that dietitians are among the most overlooked sports professionals for runners, when it comes to improving performance while learning to eat better.
+It is my continuing opinion that dietitians are among the most overlooked sports professionals for runners when it comes to improving performance while learning to eat better.

 Nevertheless, I have fairly strong opinions on the foods that runners eat: both what foods and how much of those foods.
-Without trying to analyze your meals, it seems to me that 1,500 or even 2,000 calories is coming in a little on the light side if you plan to maintain weight en route to a marathon.
+Without trying to analyze your meals, it seems to me that 1,500 or even 2,000 calories are coming in a little on the light side if you plan to maintain weight en route to a marathon.
 Yes, you want to maintain weight, more than lose it.
 Consider that when you do a 20-miler, you theoretically burn 2,000 calories.
-That doesn’t count the amount of calories you burn the rest of the day.
+That doesn’t count the number of calories you burn the rest of the day.
 Even breathing in and out burns calories.
 Furthermore, a high percentage of calories consumed should come from complex carbohydrates.
-I recommend 55% carbohydrates, 30% fats and 15% proteins.
+I recommend 55% carbohydrates, 30% fats, and 15% proteins.
 Stay away from fad diets that stray too far from these numbers.

 Also, 80 ounces of water seems excessive.
 At one point, various nutritional gurus used to recommend drinking a lot of water for reasons I can’t recall.
 It’s my impression that this sort of advice no longer is supported by Science.